With a NYSBA membership, the opportunities are endless!

 The NYSBA Corporate Counsel Section has an ongoing list of internships opportunities for law students to take advantage of.

 Second and third year law students interested in transactional real estate (including environmental and sustainability issues) and real estate litigation can have the opportunity to do a semester of work experience in a law firm or corporate law department.

 NYSBA Law Student Connection

-Join the NYSBA Law Student Connection group on LinkedIn and be a part of a community where you can connect with other law students and receive up-to-date information, content, and resources tailored to you while you’re in law school career.
+Join the NYSBA Law Student Connection group on LinkedIn and be a part of a community where you can connect with other law students and receive up-to-date information, content, and resources tailored to you while you’re in your law school career.